Buddhist Pine (Podocarpus macrophyllus) Indoor Care and Common Problems

 Where to Buy

-If you are looking to acquire Buddhist Pine, it is readily available online at Etsy.
+If you are looking to acquire Buddhist Pine, they are available online on Etsy (Link to Etsy).

 Buddhist Pine, Podocarpus macrophyllus